DefensiveOrigins/APT-PreReqs/labs/DOAZLab.md

 ## Important Information
 * An "upgraded" or "Pay-as-you-go" Azure account is required to deploy the lab environment.
 See other pre-requisite instruction if you do not yet have an Azure account.
 * The cost of the lab environment is approximately $10/day.
-* New Azure accounts are provided $200 in free credit that is credited within the first couple of days and can be used (automatically) for the DOAZLab deployment.
 * Remember after the end of class delete your lab environment to ensure you have no unexpected fees from Azure.
 * The VM size selection will default to B2s, A2,or A2_V2 depending on region selection and availability.
 Generally B2s is least expensive if available.
 Any of these options are acceptable for the lab environment.